oil-oil/vuesax-ts/packages/docs/docs/.vitepress/docs/documentation/components/pagination.md

 ## Circle

-If you want to make the pagination circular, you can set the `shape` props to `circle`.
+If you want to make the pagination circular, you can set the `shape` property to `circle`.

 </card>